Ericsson/ove-tutorial/README.md

     ove-tutorial  ## master...origin/master
     tmux          ## master...origin/master

-Checking the contents of your workspace will reveal the source code repos (codechecker, dmce, tmux), the OWEL (ove-tutorial) and OVE itself:
+Checking the content of your newly created workspace will reveal the source code repos (codechecker, dmce, tmux), the OWEL (ove-tutorial) and OVE itself:

     $ ls -a
     .  ..  codechecker  dmce  ove  .ove  ove-tutorial  .owel  tmux

 The first part of the tutorial is done!
-You have now enhanced your bash shell with OVE functionality, set up the top git repo (OWEL) and fetched the included source git repos.
+You have enhanced your bash shell with OVE functionality, set up the top git repo (OWEL) and fetched the included source git repos.
 This covers the basics of versioning.
-Now, lets move on and build stuff!
+Let us move on and build stuff!

 ## Part II: Build